 These trademarks and trade names are the property of Cutera or the property of our consolidated subsidiaries and are protected under applicable intellectual property laws.
-Solely for convenience, our trademarks and tradenames referred to in this Quarterly Report on Form 10-Q may appear without the @ or TM symbols, but such references are not intended to indicate in any way that we will not assert, to the fullest extent under applicable law, our rights to these trademarks and tradenames.
+Solely for convenience, our trademarks and tradenames referred to in this Quarterly Report on Form 10-Q may appear without the $\mathbb{R}$ or $^{TM}$ symbols, but such references are not intended to indicate in any way that the Company will not assert, to the fullest extent under applicable law, its rights to these trademarks and tradenames.